wjma90/google-drive-upload/README.md

     - This command is only helpful if you are uploading many files which aren't big enough to utilise your full bandwidth, using it otherwise will not speed up your upload and even error sometimes,
     - 1 - 6 value is recommended, but can use upto 10.
 If errors with a high value, use smaller number.
-    - Beaware, this isn't magic, obviously it comes at a cost of increased cpu/ram utilisation as it forks multiple bash processes to upload ( google how xargs works with -P option ).
+    - Beaware, this isn't magic, obviously it comes at a cost of increased cpu/ram utilisation as it forks multiple shell processes to upload ( google how xargs works with -P option ).

     ---